intiMRA/imra_code_blog/_posts/Function-Over-Load.md

 retriever.eat()
 ```

 Note that the ```func eat(food: String = "dog food")``` is now removed because the compiler now complains that this is ambiguous code when calling 'eat' without any arguments.
-This is because both eat functions that are not disfavoredOverloaded both have the same number of parameters therefore we do not have a proper hierarchy to follow.
+This is because both eat functions that do not use '_disfavoredOverload' have the same number of parameters therefore we do not have a proper hierarchy to follow.

 The code above will output:

-1. A Dog named Rex eats corn everyday
+1. A Dog named Rex eats food everyday
 2. A GoldenRetriever named Max eats dog food everyday

 Number one calls ```func eat()``` on the 'Dog' class since it is the only eat function in that class.
-However, number two calls ```func eat(food: String = "dog food")``` in the GoldenRetriever class because it is now the favored overload function.
+However, number two calls ```func eat(food: String = "dog food")``` in the GoldenRetriever class because it is now the'favored overload' function.

 ## Take Aways

-What I learned is that that function overload + default parameters + inheritance is a recipe for disaster.
+What I learned is that that function overload + default parameters + inheritance is a recipe for ambiguity.
 If you overload functions, you should make at most one function with default arguments, all other functions should require parameters to be passed in so we can avoid ambiguity.
 Another take away is that when overriding a function from a superclass, it is best to not use default parameters to assure that the caller knows that they are calling the correct function and not another function in the super class.
 Lastly if you must use function overload, using @_disfavoredOverload could be useful to control function priority.

 Hopefully you enjoyed the reading! and again the code used in this article can be found [here](https://github.com/intiMRA/Function-Overload-Swift/blob/main/Contents.swift).